Physical Address

 • Some states may require updating the registration information when transferring an old license plate to a new car.

-Expiration Date of License Plates
+Expiration Date Of License Plates

 License plates have expiration dates, typically requiring renewal every year.